 Academic disciplines offered through International selection in Arts&Humanities are: Anthropology, Archeology, Classical studies (Greek, Latin), Cinema, Theater studies, History of Art, Musicology, Cognitive sciences, Economics, Political studies, Geography, History, History and Philosophy of Law, History and Philosophy of Sciences, Linguistics, Literature, Philosophy, Sociology.
 Candidates must select 1 discipline.

 During the interview, the candidates must introduce themselves for a maximum of 10 minutes to present their background and academic and professional projects.

 Then the jury asks them questions for 10 minutes.

-The bibliography is a list of 10 books, including articles or literary works you have read and which turned out to be important in your intellectual career, three of them have to be in French.
+The bibliography is a list of 10 items: books, articles or literary works you have read and which turned out to be important in your intellectual career.

 Passport or ID card is not to be translated.

 High school degree and university transcript must be in French or in English.
 They are accepted in Spanish, Italian or Portuguese.